Pennsylvania Personal Injury Laws and Liability Rules

 Pennsylvania courts are obligated to follow this rule in an injury lawsuit that makes it to trial, and don't be surprised if the other side's insurance adjuster raises the issue of Pennsylvania's comparative negligence rule during injury settlement negotiations.

 In car accident cases only, Pennsylvania follows a no-fault insurance system, which means that after most traffic accidents, an injured person's own insurance company will provide coverage for medical expenses and lost income, no matter who was at fault for the accident.
-If you're injured as a passenger, you'd turn to the no-fault coverage of the driver whose car you were riding in.
+If you're injured as a passenger, you'd turn to the no-fault coverage of the driver whose car you were riding in (if you don't have your own car insurance).

 You can't hold the other driver liable after a car accident in Pennsylvania unless your case meets a "serious injury" threshold.
 So most minor accidents will fall under the no-fault umbrella.
 But you may be able to step outside of the no-fault system and file a liability claim against the at-fault driver if you can demonstrate that your case involves "serious injuries."
-Obviously, that term is a little vague, so it will be a point of negotiation whether your injuries meet the threshold.
+Obviously, that term is a little vague, so whether your injuries meet the threshold will be a point of negotiation.

 Learn more about how no-fault car insurance claims work.